tohirbeka1997-ops/dunyozamin1/docs/prd.md

 - When cashier clicks **Restore** on a held order:
   - If current cart is not empty, ask for confirmation:\n    - 'Current cart has items.
 Replace them with held order?'
     - Options:
-      - Replace current cart\n      - Cancel\n  - After confirmation:\n    - Load held order items into shopping cart (with quantities and line discounts)
+      - Replace current cart\n      - Cancel\n  - After confirmation:
+    - Load held order items into shopping cart (with quantities and line discounts)
     - Load optional customer name into 'Customer' field (if linked)\n    - Delete or mark this held order as RESTORED in `pending_orders`
   - After restored, cashier can process payment via'Process Payment' as usual